Table of Contents

 MHC Vacancy 2025

-The MHC Recruitment 2025 offers a total of 4 vacancies.
-There are two positions for Judicial Members and two positions for Non-Judicial Members.
-However, the availability of Non-Judicial Member positions is subject to the outcome of pending litigation in the Hon’ble High Court of Madras.
+The MHC vacancy for 2025 offers a total of 4 positions, with 2 vacancies for Judicial Members and 2 for Non-Judicial Members.
+However, the availability of the Non-Judicial Member positions depends on the outcome of ongoing litigation in the Hon’ble High Court of Madras.
+Candidates interested in applying should keep this in mind while proceeding with their applications.
+It’s important to stay updated on the status of the litigation, as it may impact the final list of available positions.

 Candidates interested in MHC Recruitment 2025 must meet the following eligibility criteria in terms of educational qualification, age limit, and language proficiency.